rodlie/powerkit/docs/README.md

 # USAGE

 powerkit should be started during the X11 user session.
-An *XDG autostart* file is available, else consult the documentation for your desktop environment or window manager for launching startup applications.
+Consult the documentation for your desktop environment or window manager for launching startup applications.

  * In *Fluxbox* add *``powerkit &``* to the *``~/.fluxbox/startup``* file
  * In *Openbox* add *``powerkit &``* to the *``~/.config/openbox/autostart``* file.